LegendApp/legend-motion/README.md

 ## Upgrading from 1.x

-- `whileTap` and `whileHover` props now require a `Motion.Pressable` ancestor, which is uses for tracking whether it is hovered or pressed.
+- `whileTap` and `whileHover` props now require a `Motion.Pressable` ancestor, which it uses for tracking whether it's hovered or pressed.
 See [the example](https://www.legendapp.com/dev/motion/overview/#gestures).

 ## 👩‍⚖️ License